 No coronavirus cases confirmed for now

-On the same day, Health Minister Adam Vojtech announced that no confirmed cases of coronavirus had for now been reported in the Czech Republic, with all 34 tested potential cases coming back with results negative.
+On the same day, Health Minister Adam Vojtech announced that no confirmed cases of coronavirus had for now been reported in the Czech Republic, with all 34 tested cases coming back with negative results.

 Initially in effect only at Prague’s main airport, passenger checks and symptom screenings have been implemented in all international airports throughout the Czech Republic after the World Health Organization (WHO) officially declared a state of global health emergency as the coronavirus continued to spread around the world.

 This is the sixth time the WHO declares a Public Health Emergency of International Concern: Swine flu (2009), Polio (2014), Zika (2016) and Ebola (2014 and 2019).